What kinds of birds of prey can you find in Alaska?

 Look for these chunky, large raptors in open areas.
-They have a unique hunting style where they hover while facing the wind looking for food.
+They have a unique hunting style where they hover while facing the wind, looking for food.
 In fact, they are one of the few birds of prey that truly hovers in place.

-These raptors are typically silent, except they make a mewing sound near the nest.
+Rough-legged Hawks are typically silent, except they make a mewing sound near the nest.
 (Listen below!)

-Length: 18.5-23.5 inches / 46-59 cm
+- Length: 20-25.5 inches / 50-65 cm

-Wingspan: 52-54 inches / 132-138 cm
+- Wingspan: 59-71 inches / 150-180 cm

 The first thing you need to know about Ospreys is they are NOT hawks!
 They are not eagles either and, scientifically speaking, have been given their own Family (Pandionidae) and Genus (Pandion), separate from all other birds of prey.

 Even though Ospreys are not hawks, they certainly look similar to one.
-These raptors have also been given nicknames, such as Sea Hawk, River Hawk, and Fish Hawk, which hint at the association between an Osprey and hawk.
+These raptors have also been given nicknames, such as Sea Hawk, River Hawk, and Fish Hawk, which hint at the association between an Osprey and a hawk.

 Osprey Range Map

 Listen for Ospreys next time you are around a large body of water.
-Their alarm call is a series of short high-pitched whistles that descend in pitch.
+Their alarm call is a series of short, high-pitched whistles that descend in pitch.
 The noise has been compared to a teapot taken off a stove.

-#5.
+#7.
 Great Horned Owl

 Great Horned Owl Range Map

-#6.
+#8.
 Barred Owl

 Barred Owl Range Map

-#7.
+#9.
 Western Screech-Owl

 Once upon a time, Western Screech-owls were thought to be the same bird as the Eastern Screech-owl, but research has determined that they are two distinct species.

 Western Screech-owl Range Map

 The primary foods of a Western Screech-owl include rats, mice, and birds.
 But they are opportunistic hunters and will also eat fish, amphibians, and invertebrates, such as crayfish, insects, earthworms, and slugs.

 Western Screech-owl calls are not “screechy,” as the name suggests.
 The most common sound is a rather quiet, pleasant trill (“hoo-hoo-hoo” or “cr-r-oo-oo-oo”), which speeds up at the end but maintains a constant pitch.

-#8.
+#10.
 Snowy Owl

 Snowy Owls get my vote for the most beautiful raptor in Alaska!

 Their stunning white plumage stops almost everyone in their tracks, both birders and non-birders alike!
 Snowy Owls are mostly white, but they do have horizontal dark lines all over their bodies except the face and breast.
 Interestingly, individuals seem to get whiter with age.

 Snowy Owl Range Map

 Snowy Owls migrate with the changing seasons.
-During summer, they mate and breed in the arctic tundra.
+During the summer, they mate and breed in arctic tundra.
 But when winter arrives, these birds come south.